 - While that spring semester of junior year is a good time to lighten your course load, you may not take a reduced course load more than once.
 You also need to demonstrate to medical/dental schools that you can handle more than one challenging science course per semester.

 Summer Courses/Credit Transfers

-You must take 75 percent of the premedicine science prerequisite courses at Davidson in order to receive Premedical Advisory Committee endorsement.
-That said, if a course is not offered at Davidson, or if you wish to take a course over the summer, you may transfer credits for those courses from another institution, provided you receive pre-approval from the Registrar's Office.
+You must take 75 percent of the science prerequisite courses at Davidson in order to receive Premedical/Prehealth Advisory Committee (PAC) endorsement.
+That said, if a course is not offered at Davidson, or if you wish to take a course over the summer, you may transfer credits for those courses from another institution, provided you receive pre-approval from the Davidson College Registrar's Office.
 If you opt to take a course elsewhere, be sure to take it at an institution with a solid reputation for preprofessional training.

 The program director and the Registrar's Office can advise you in choosing schools.